decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ## Interactions between items

-Make items interact with each other.
+To make items interact with each other:

-- One item needs to have at least one action defined in an [Actions](#actions) component
+- One item needs to have at least one action defined in an [Actions](#actions) component.
-- The other item needs a [Trigger](#triggers).
+- The other item needs a trigger in the [Triggers](#triggers) component that points to that action.

 For example, to make a button open a door:

 1. Add any button smart item, open its **Triggers** component.
 It has a default trigger event that plays a sound and an animation for the button itself.
-2. Click the **+** sign next to those actions, to add another action on that trigger event.
+2. Click the **+** sign next to **Assigned Actions**, to add a third action on that same trigger event.
 3. Select the smart item for the door on the first dropdown.
 4. On the second dropdown, select the "Open" action.

 <img src="/images/editor/button-to-door.png" width="300"/>

 {{< hint info >}}
-**💡 Tip**: You can also create a separate Trigger event to handle the door.
+**💡 Tip**: You can instead create a new Trigger event that only handles the door's action.
 Both trigger events are called every time the button is clicked.

 <img src="/images/editor/button-to-door2.png" width="300"/>
 {{< /hint >}}